htoigo/pong/README.md

 build Pong.

 I **highly** recommend using a Cabal sandbox for building this project.
-After you have cloned the repo with
+After you have cloned the repo with:

     git clone https://github.com/htoigo/pong.git